The Kashmir Conflict-

 special circumstances and subject to the approval of the people of that State.

-responsibilities to use all means to vacate the territory of the State from
+responsibility to use all means to vacate the territory of the State from

 of the steps, taken under these responsibilities.
-Whatever angle one may take
+Whatever angle, one may take

-to understand the conflict, the above mentioned legal and constitutional basis
+to understand the conflict, the above-mentioned legal and constitutional basis

-document,” as the basic legal frame-work, by which the State of Jammu Kashmir
+document,” as the basic legal framework, by which the State of Jammu Kashmir

 Union.
-Therefore the relations had been and still are based on the principle of
+Therefore the relations had been and still are based on the principle of the treaty.
+The treaty base relations cannot be confused with a constituent or

 associated constituent part of a political entity.

-constituent Assembly of J & K, was brought-up to the attention of UN during
+The question that the treaty had been ratified by the constituent Assembly of J & K, was brought up to the attention of UN during

 1957 and rejected because of the same legal reason.
 Furthermore, the

-consultative statues with UN, had expressed the same legal opinion in their
+International Commission of Jurists (ICJ) a non-governmental body having a consultative position with the UN, expressed the same legal opinion in their

 its own sovereignty.

-Indian Union or claiming so, do not hold any water and reflect a mind-set of
+The notion that J & K, is, a constituent part of the Indian Union or claiming so, does not hold any water and reflects a mindset of

 political discourse had and has been contradicting the very principle by which